Autodesk/NetfabbApplicationServer/README.md

 ## Contributing
 NAS is an open source project.
-Contributions are welcome and we are looking for people that can improve existing language bindings or create new bindings or implementation stubs.
+Contributions are welcome and we are looking for people that can improve existing functionality or create new integrations.
 Have a look at the [contributor's guide](CONTRIBUTING.md) for details.

 ## License and 3rd party acknowledgements
 * NAS has a [BSD-3-Clause license](LICENSE.md)